xenia-d/NLP-intent-classification/README.md

 ## 2. Human Annotation
 Can someone maybe write this section explaining the protocol and what we did etc.

 After initial group annotation, an analysis was performed to investigate the inter-annotator agreement between all annotators.
-This can be found in the `Intention_Analysis` folder.
+This can be found in the `Intention_Analysis` folder, in the file `intent classification annotation protocol.pdf`